naomiaro/waveform-playlist/README.md

     // If true annotation endpoints will remain linked when dragged
     // if they were the same value before dragging started.
     linkEndpoints: false,

+    // pass a custom function which will receive the mastergainnode for this playlist and the audio context's destination.
+    // if you pass a function, you must connect these two nodes to hear sound at minimum.
+    effects: function (masterGainNode, destination) {
+      masterGainNode.connect(analyser);
+      masterGainNode.connect(destination);
+    },
   },
 };
 ```